TheGoodlike13/liberty_or_death/README.md

 why did you have to add regex on top of it?
 Why do I feel like it'll have a syntax problem again?
 Also, I see the 'ou=People' part in it, but what about bob?
-He's still deep in kerberos somewhere.
+He's still deep in Kerberos somewhere.
 Why you gotta do bob so dirty?
 I'm taking a VM snapshot before running this, ugh.

 Seems to somehow have worked this time.
 It really is the final showdown.